Elazar Shach: Chabad and the Lubavitcher Rebbe

-Schneerson, citing case law in the Shulchan Aruch, strongly opposed both peace talks with the Palestinians and relinquishing territory to them under any circumstances, while Shach supported the "land for peace" approach.

-Attacks on other Orthodox rabbis and groups
+Criticism of rabbis and Jewish institutions

-In addition to his criticism of Schneerson, Shach attacked the following rabbis:

-Joseph B. Soloveitchik

 In a lengthy attack on Joseph B. Soloveitchik (d.
 1993) of Yeshiva University, Shach accused him of writing "things that are forbidden to hear", as well as of "... endangering the survival of Torah-true Judaism by indoctrinating the masses with actual words of heresy".

-The Gerer Rebbe

 Shach resigned from the Moetzes Gedolei HaTorah ("Council of Torah Greats") following tensions between him and the Gerer Rebbe, Simcha Bunim Alter.
 In the Eleventh Knesset elections of 1984, Shach had already told his supporters to vote for Shas, instead of Agudat Yisrael.
-Some perceived the schism as the re-emergence of the dissent between Hasidim and Mitnagdim, as Shach represented the Lithuanian Torah world, while the Gerer Rebbe was among the most important Hasidic Rebbes and represented the most significant Hasidic court in Agudat Yisrael.
+Some attempted to create the perception that the schism was a re-emergence of the dissent between Hasidim and Mitnagdim, as Shach represented the Lithuanian Torah world, while the Gerer Rebbe was among the most important Hasidic Rebbes and represented the most significant Hasidic court in Agudat Yisrael.
 However, it would not be accurate to base the entire conflict on a renewal of the historic dispute between Hasidim and Mitnagdim which began in the latter half of the eighteenth century.

-Adin Steinsaltz
+Shach strenuously opposed this mischaracterization.

-Adin Steinsaltz was likewise accused of heresy by Shach, who, in a letter written September 10, 1988, wrote that "... and similarly, all his other works contain heresy.
+Rabbi Adin Steinsaltz was accused of heresy by Shach, who, in a letter written September 10, 1988, wrote that "... and similarly, all his other works contain heresy.
 It is forbidden to debate with Steinsaltz, because, as a heretic, all the debates will only cause him to degenerate more.
 He is not a genuine person (ein tocho ke-baro), and everyone is obliged to distance themselves from him.
 This is the duty of the hour (mitzvah be-sha'atah).
 It will generate merit for the forthcoming Day of Judgement."
 In summer 1989, a group of rabbis, including Shach, placed a ban on three of Steinsaltz's books.

-The Modern Orthodox and Yeshiva University

-Shach wrote that Yeshiva University-type institutions are an entirely negative phenomenon, posing a threat to the very endurance of authentic Judaism.
-Shach said that these modern conceptions were "an absolute disaster, causing the destruction of our Holy Torah.
+Shach wrote that Yeshiva University-type institutions posed a threat to the endurance of authentic Judaism.
+He called them "an absolute disaster, causing the destruction of our Holy Torah.
 Even the so-called 'Touro College' in the USA is a terrible disaster, a ' churban ha-das ' (destruction of the Jewish religion)..."